burakuren/Liked-List-To-PlayList/README.md

 3-) Run the application with "python3 app.py" command in the current directory.

-4-) And check your Youtube Music account the playlist should be there by name "My Favs"
+4-) And check your Youtube Music account!
+The playlist should be there by name "My Favs"